Bijman/srb2bld/README.md

   Warning!
 Old builds like SRB2 2.0 and SRB2 Final Demo may not build/run properly on modern Linux distributions/MacOS/Windows.

-  If you want to compile and install some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, SRB2 Kart Moe Mansion and SRB2 Kart VR), then type HAVE_DISCORDRPC=1 (Linux/Windows) or -DHAVE_DISCORDRPC=ON (MacOS), when the script asks about optional compilation flags (using "srb2bld --install" command).
+  If you want to compile and install some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, SRB2 Kart Moe Mansion and SRB2 Kart VR), then type HAVE_DISCORDRPC=1 (Linux/Windows) or -DSRB2_CONFIG_HAVE_DISCORDRPC=ON (MacOS), when the script asks about optional compilation flags (using "srb2bld --install" command).

 ```